Large Numbers

 Class-3 Numbers

 Class-3 numbers are those that can be represented inexactly using scientific notation, to within a given percentage of error.
 Numbers about the size of Googolplex are class-3 numbers, although Googolplex itself can be represented exactly.
-Class-3 numbers include (almost) all combinatoric enumerations of physical systems (i.e. the number of possible states of a system containing N particles, where N is a class-2 number, see googolplex notes).
-The limit of class-3 numbers depends on the limit of class-2 numbers and the base, for this discussion let's say that class-3 goes from 10106 to 10101000000.
+Class-3 numbers include (almost) all combinatoric enumerations of physical systems (i.e. the number of possible states of a system containing as many particles as the observable universe, see my googolplex notes).
+The limit of class-3 numbers depends on the limit of class-2 numbers and the base.
+As I suggested above.
+For convenience and to continue the pattern (see the class 2 introduction), we'll say that class-3 goes from 10106 to about 10101000000.

 Class-3 numbers are the largest which can effectively be compared to see if they are of comparable magnitude.
 For example, the following two numbers are class-3 (and are at the low end, as class-3 numbers go) :